Unlocking Your Hidden Potential: Strategies For Achieving Peak Leadership Performance

 Do any of these 3 work skills sound familiar?

-1) When brainstorming to solve a problem, how important is the ability to generate ideas
+1) When brainstorming to solve a problem, how important is the ability to generate ideas?

 2) How often do you need to switch perspectives to hear all sides, consider all arguments?
 (If team or group leader)

-3) In times of cost-cutting and limited resources, how important is it to have original ideas, i.e.
+3) In times of cost-cutting and limited resources, how important is it to have original ideas, i.e. be resourceful?

 I’m pretty sure you do all of these in your job, especially if you’re in a position of leadership.